Autotrader cars

 Caterham Seven

-Caterham does no fewer than nine versions of the Seven at the moment, from the sub-£30K '170' model to the 420R Race Package.
+Caterham does loads of versions of the Seven, from the sub-£30K '170' model to the 420R Race Package.
 Dozens have come and gone over the decades, too, but the fundamentals are always the same: lightweight, rear-wheel drive, open-top driving thrills of the purest type.
-There’s even an electric one on the way.
 Whichever you choose, you’ll get a raw, ‘backside on the ground’ driving experience that’s incredible fun and unlike anything else.

 Read the full review.